 However, he stresses that most of the pressure comes from family members and surroundings.

-“Not everyone has this luck, for example a young lady in Minya got in a lot of trouble with her family, the church and those surrounding her,” Mohamed acknowledged.
+“Not everyone has this luck, for example a young lady in Minya got in a lot of trouble with her family, the church and those surrounding her,” Mohammed acknowledged.

 He also explains that the pressure of revealing one’s lack of religious belief is intense in Egypt; many who participate in his show end up pretending to have come at peace with religion when troubles with their families emerge and their professional careers are put at stake.

-“We end up saying this person has gone back to believing,” admits Mohamed.
+“We end up saying this person has gone back to believing,” admits Mohammed.

 By law, atheists are not recognized and the blasphemy law (article 98) in Egypt’s penal code reveals that anyone convicted of offending religion in any form can face up to six years in prison.